rahul-moorkoth/tiny-weather-station/README.md

 For example, you can configure the weather station without display or without humidity sensor.
 The project uses the esp-idf tool V4.3 with support files for the Espressif Visual Studio Code extension.

-The programming is not designed for maximum efficiency but uses FreeRTOS task implementations to read the sensor data and output the data via serial interface, MQTT and display.
+The software is not designed for maximum efficiency.
+It uses a FreeRTOS task implementation to read sensor data and output the data via serial interface, MQTT and display.

 ### SH1106 OLED Display